 Reading more:

 Psychologists can provide counseling and support services to employees who are struggling with mental health concerns.
-This may include one-on-one counseling sessions, group therapy, or crisis intervention services.
-By providing these services, psychologists can help employees manage their symptoms and improve their overall well-being.
+This may include one‑on‑one counseling sessions, group therapy, or crisis intervention services.
+Creating a calming environment with items like an ergonomic office chair or a standing desk can improve comfort and reduce physical strain, which often contributes to stress.

 Reading more: